 I am Niko and I am an Eagle Scout in the Cherokee Area Council, John Ross District of the Boy Scouts of America.
-I was a leader in training through my involvement with Troop 224 as the outgoing Senior Patrol Leader.
-I am involved in a high adventure program with Venturing Crews 2024 & 2125 and I help to lead the council Venturing program in my position of Vice President of Communications in the VOA.
+I was a leader in training through my involvement with Troop 224 holding many unit positions during my tenure in the unit such as, Webmaster, Troop Guide, ASPL, and two terms as Senior Patrol Leader.
+I am involved in a high adventure program with Venturing Crew 2125 and I help to lead the council Venturing program in my position of Ad-Hoc President of the Council VOA.

-Additionally, I am involved in leadership with the Boy Scouts of America National Honor Society, the Order of The Arrow.
-In our district Lodge, Talidandaganu’, I hold the position of Vice Chief.
+Currently, I am in service as the Chief for a second term for Talidandaganu’ Lodge #293, with the Boy Scouts of America National Honor Society, the Order of The Arrow.

 I have always been home educated by my mother through Forster Academy, and we have always made my Scouting a core of my education.
 I used Time 4 Learning, and Khan Academy for the “three R’s”, but center most of my educational base on life skills and common sense.

 Since I was a child, I have always had my mind set on some form of Architecture, but I do go back and forth with the type I want to focus on… so many choices!

 Skating into my current profession…